pacha/vem-doc/content/config/essentials/keyboard-layout.rst

-If you use a keyboard with a layout other than **QWERTY**, like for example **QWERTZ** (common in German speaking countries) or **AZERTY** (common in French speaking countries), it is important that you specify it in your ``vemrc`` file.
+If you use a keyboard with a layout other than **QWERTY**, like for example **QWERTZ** (common in German speaking countries) or **AZERTY** (common in French speaking countries), it is important that you specify it in your `vemrc
-This will make keyboard actions to keep the same spatial distribution across the keyboard even if letters change positions in your layout with respect to the others.
+</config/vemrc.html>`__ file.
+This will make keyboard actions to keep the same
+spatial distribution across the keyboard even if letters change positions in your layout with respect to the others.

 To set your keyboard layout, add a line like this to your configuration::